How Monopoly Man Won The Internet

 An alarm and an intern

 Werner has attended a slew of Senate hearings and has even provided pro-consumer rights testimony in some cases.
-That is how the activist knew that getting on TV is all about location, and staying within the camera's frame.
+That is how the activist knew that getting on TV is all about location — and staying within the camera's frame.

 The problem is that seats in the audience tend to fill up quickly, Werner explained.